gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 archived: false
 ---

 <a href="https://jupyter.org" target="_blank">Jupyter notebooks</a> are pretty neat.<sup id="fnref:fn1"><a class="fnref" href="#fn:fn1">[1]</a></sup> It takes only a couple clicks/keystrokes to create a new cell, write some code, and run it.
-You can skip creating a new file, naming the file, writing an entrypoint/main function, and switching to a terminal window to run the code.
-Unlike standard scripts, notebooks also allow you to embed markdown, plots, and other media directly so you can tell a story with your code.
+You can skip all the steps of creating a new file, naming the file, writing an entrypoint/main function, and switching to a terminal window to run the code.

-One of the most powerful features of the notebook paradigm is that you can swap in and out bits of functionality just be running cells in a different order.
+One of the most powerful features of the notebook paradigm is that you can swap in and out bits of functionality just by running cells in a different order.
+You can update a function and then only re-run the pieces of code that depend on that change.
 This is incredible for exploration and prototyping, but with this great flexibility comes a serious drawback: Since there's no well-defined execution order for cells, your notebook can easily get into a state where running the cells top to bottom produces errors.

-The notebook may have some very useful plots embedded in it, but if someone else can't reproduce those plots by re-running the notebook, then the notebook isn't very useful to them.
-Notebooks are often used by data scientists and science demands reproducibility.
-Wouldn't it be great if our coding environment made it easy to achieve that high bar?
+Notebooks are often used by data scientists to produce and embed plots and test theories.
+If someone else can't reproduce those plots by re-running the notebook, then the notebook loses a lot of its value.
+A core value of science is reproducibility, so wouldn't it be great if our coding environment made it easier to achieve that high bar?

 ## Observable

-Enter <a href="https://observablehq.com" target="_blank">Observable</a>, a platform for writing JavaScript notebooks, made by <a href="https://bost.ocks.org/mike" target="_blank">Mike Bostock</a>, the creator of the popular data visualization library <a href="https://d3js.org" target="_blank">D3.js</a>.
+In case you're not familiar, I want to quickly introduce <a href="https://observablehq.com" target="_blank">Observable</a>, a platform for writing JavaScript notebooks, made by <a href="https://bost.ocks.org/mike" target="_blank">Mike Bostock</a>.
+You may be familiar with the data visualization library <a href="https://d3js.org" target="_blank">D3.js</a>, which he also created.

 Observable's key innovation is bringing reactivity to notebooks -- execution of one cell can trigger execution of others.
 In Observable, each cell registers a variable that other cells can depend on.
-When a cell executes, the output of that cell automatically propagates to all cells that depend on it.
-Running a cell requires its parents to have run first, but because the dependency graph is explicitly defined, the notebook can run parent cells for you.
+When a cell executes, the output of that cell automatically propagates to all cells that depend on it, keeping all connected cells in sync.

 ## Cado

-After a few years of being a full time Python developer, wishing I could use Observable, wishing my notebooks were smarter, I decided to build <a href="https://github.com/gregorybchris/cado" target="_blank">Cado</a>, bringing the reactive notebook paradigm to Python.
+After a few years of being a full time Python developer, wishing I could use Observable, wishing my notebooks were smarter, I decided to build a proof of concept called <a href="https://github.com/gregorybchris/cado" target="_blank">Cado</a>, bringing the reactive notebook paradigm to Python.

 <figure id="figure0">
   <img src="https://storage.googleapis.com/cgme/blog/posts/reactive-notebooks-python/cado-icon.png?cache=0" width="200" className="no-shadow">